starkk242/nimble_deploy_web/replit.md

-# MCP Server Generator
+# Nimble Deploy

 ## Overview

-This is a full-stack web application that allows users to upload OpenAPI specifications and automatically generate MCP (Model Context Protocol) servers.
+Nimble Deploy is a full-stack web application that allows users to upload OpenAPI specifications and automatically generate MCP (Model Context Protocol) servers.
 The application provides a comprehensive platform for creating, managing, and deploying API servers with built-in authentication, rate limiting, and monitoring capabilities.

 ## User Preferences